steipete/steipete.com/_posts/2020-05-31-interposekit.md

 I built a thing!
 [InterposeKit](https://github.com/steipete/InterposeKit) is a modern library to swizzle elegantly in Swift.
 It is fully written in Swift 5.2+ and works on `@objc dynamic` Swift functions or Objective-C instance methods.

-Since everything's [much better declared in the project readme](https://github.com/steipete/InterposeKit), I'm just writing some random thoughts that didn't the readme on building this.
+Since everything's [much better declared on the project website](http://interposekit.com/), I'm just writing some random thoughts that didn't the readme on building this.

 ## GitHub Actions